Financial Position of an Individual or Business

 Bookkeeping is the first part of the accounting process; that is, the recording of information in the accounting records (books) of the business.
 The recording may be done manually or using a computer.
 The books of the business include journals and ledger accounts.
 A journal is a book (or computer file) in which business transactions are first recorded.
 Ledger accounts are records of the assets, liabilities, and equity.

 Individuals and groups both inside and outside the business use accounting information.
 Accounting information is presented in the company’s financial accounting documents.
-These documents include:
+Some of the documents included are:

 Here is a summary of the users and some reasons for their interest in the company’s balance sheet information.